Sunday, November 24, 2024

 The next part of character creation, Advantages and Disadvantages, is completely separate from the build-point economy, and the rule is that for each of the first group you must take one from the second.
 There are some very appropriate choices in the Advantages column: I like Contacts, Jack-of-all-Trades (reduced penalties for untrained skill use), Leadership (I can give my Hero Points--which are not build points--to other characters), and Photographic Memory.
 Unfortunately, I can only find two Disadvantages that suit the character concept without stretching it too far: Age (old), which puts me at over 50 years old with a corresponding reduction in stamina and endurance, and Secret, which is exactly the sort of thing a retired spook might want.

 So, let's look at a backstory and try to put some names to this character.
 This should get us to a motivation or, as the game calls it, "Mental Malfunction."
-Our heroine is a retired covert operative--CIA, NSA, military intelligence, somehting along those lines, whose past has enough awkwardness in it that she required a new identity: new name, new background, pension disguised as an insurance settlement, that kind of thing.
+Our heroine is a retired covert operative--CIA, NSA, military intelligence, something along those lines, whose past has enough awkwardness in it that she required a new identity: new name, new background, pension disguised as an insurance settlement, that kind of thing.
 She tried to settle into the quiet life, but she kept noticing things that seemed wrong about her new home--not just crime left unpunished, but signs that pointed to something much bigger and more corrupt than mere street crime or even gangs.
 Attempts to leverage the system having failed, she fell back on her own deadly skills and a menacing disguise to find out the truth and protect the innocents around her.
 "Joanna Vachs" became "The Whisper," and began looking for allies to help her in her quest.
 We'll meet those allies over the next couple of days.

 Statblock: